-- To install Oracle Database on a single system refer to Oracle Database Installation Guide for Linux. - To install Oracle Grid Infrastructure for a standalone server refer to the "Oracle Grid Infrastructure" chapter in Oracle Database Installation Guide for Linux. - To perform an Oracle Real Application Clusters installation refer to Oracle Grid Infrastructure Installation Guide for Linux and Oracle Real Application Clusters Installation Guide for Linux and UNIX.
+- If you want to install the software on a single system, then refer to Oracle Database Installation Guide for Linux. - If you want to install Oracle Grid Infrastructure for a standalone server, then refer to the "Oracle Grid Infrastructure" chapter in Oracle Database Installation Guide for Linux. - If you want to perform an Oracle Real Application Clusters installation, then refer to Oracle Grid Infrastructure Installation Guide for Linux and Oracle Real Application Clusters Installation Guide for Linux and UNIX.
 These guides describe how to install Oracle Clusterware and Oracle Real Application Clusters.
 Oracle Clusterware is a prerequisite for Oracle Real Application Clusters installations.